autolog/LIFX_Controller/README.md

 Select the required Preset and optionally, specify a required duration (in seconds).
 Note that Duration will only be used if the Preset is executing a Standard action, it is ignored for Waveform actions.
 If not specified then the default duration will be used.

-Click the *Save* button to save the settings and then *O*K to save the Action.
+Click the *Save* button to save the settings and then *OK* to save the Action.

+#### Turn On Infrared (Action)

+This action sets the maximum infrared brightness to 100%.
+Note that this only tells the LIFX device what the maximum infrared brightness is to be used when it decides to turn on the infrared.
+From the LIFX Documentation: "When the brightness of the primary channels drops below a certain threshold the bulb will turn on the Infrared channel.
+In the future other metrics such as ambient light levels and the overall temperature of the bulb may also be used to adjust the Infrared channel.".

+#### Turn Off Infrared (Action)

+This action sets the maximum infrared brightness to 0% (zero).
+This effectively disables infrared on the LIFX device.

+#### Set Infrared Brightness (Action)

+This action enables you to specify a value between 0.0 and 100.0 for the maximum brightness the LIFX device will use for infrared when it decides to turn it on.
+See note above on *Turn On Infrared (Action)*.

 ### States
 The plugin provides the following states: